Scrutineer’s Investigation into Narrative

 Orpheus Descending: the Tennessee Williams play, which was made into the film The Fugitive Kind.

 Lady Torrance in The Fugitive Kind; passionate, tortured and cursed by the conventions of a narrow-minded society.
-Equally based on The Lady of Shalott – the Victorian ballad by the English poet Alfred, Lord Tennyson.
+The Lady of Shalott – the Victorian ballad by Alfred, Lord Tennyson.

 The mirror crack’d from side to side;